lpoto/discord-music-bot/README.md

 A simple, easy to use discord bot, intended for playing youtube songs.

-**_NOTE_** this bot is under development, more features, such as manipulating the queue (removing songs, forwarding, ...) etc., will be added.
+**_NOTE_** this bot is under development, more features, such as manipulating the queue (removing songs, forwarding, ...), handling permissions etc., will be added.
 Please notify of any issues with the bot's performance.

 ## Running the bot locally